 Learn About Propane's Benefits

 Propane has significant advantages for homebuilders.
 To start, all-propane homes are typically valued up to five percent higher than all-electric homes.
-The Propane Construction Incentive Program will actually pay you up to $7,500 annually, just for building or remodeling with propane.
+The Propane Construction Incentive Program will actually pay you up to $1,500 per home, just for building or remodeling with propane.
 And if you want to build a reputation for quality and grow your business, propane can do that, too.